 How we approach our work

-At the heart of Sierra Leone Foundation for New Democracy, Care for the Earth, Care for People, and Fair Share defines what we do and why.
+At the heart of Sierra Leone Foundation for New Democracy is Care for the Earth, Care for People, and Fair Share.

-Our world is truly interconnected, and so our lives are dependable on each other, and on the ecology that sustains life.
+Our world is truly interconnected and so our lives depend on each other and on the earth that sustains life.